Stony Brook Seawolves: Albany Great Danes

 Albany is Stony Brook's in-state rival, as both universities are part of the State University of New York system.
-Both schools are members of the America East conference and football-only members of the Colonial Athletic Association.
-Starting in 2013, the Albany–Stony Brook annual football game has become known as the Empire Clash.
+Before Stony Brook joined the all-sports CAA, both schools were members of the America East Conference, which remains home to UAlbany.
+Both football teams have been members of CAA Football since 2013.
+Since both schools joined CAA Football, the Albany–Stony Brook annual football game has become known as the Empire Clash.
 Since 2015, the winner of the Empire Clash has been awarded the Golden Apple trophy.

 In men's basketball, Albany defeated Stony Brook in two consecutive America East Finals games, first in 2014 and then in 2015 to deny the Seawolves the conference's automatic bid to the NCAA tournament.
 While Stony Brook has won four America East regular season titles compared to Albany's two, Albany has won five America East Tournament titles (and NCAA berths) compared to Stony Brook's one.

 Stony Brook and Albany have met five times in the America East Men's Lacrosse Championship game (2002, 2005, 2010, 2012, 2015).
 Stony Brook has won three of these matches.
 Stony Brook defeated Albany 12–10 in 2019 to clinch the conference regular season title and snap a ten-game losing streak against Albany.
 In women's lacrosse, Stony Brook and Albany have met in eight consecutive America East title games.
 After Albany won in 2012, Stony Brook won seven straight conference championships against the Great Danes.

 Hofstra Pride

 The rivalry between the Seawolves and the Hofstra Pride is known as the Battle of Long Island.
-The two schools represent the only Division I programs on Long Island, with Stony Brook representing Suffolk County and Hofstra representing Nassau County.
+The two schools represent the only Division I programs to be completely based on Long Island, with Stony Brook representing Suffolk County and Hofstra representing Nassau County.
 Historically, this rivalry has been dominated by Hofstra.
 As Hofstra closed their football program after the 2009 season, the rivalry was temporarily postponed due to a decision by the Pride.
 The rivalry was resumed in 2014 after a six-year break.